 I found the older, bigger men at the club I joined in Allentown, PA were not arrogant “muscleheads”, but truly nice guys that often took the time to give me some tips and encouragement.
 I worked out regularly for a few years and was pretty happy with the results.

-I have been bodybuilding on and off ever since, and have been an avid reader of Flex, Muscle and Fitness, Ironman and Muscular Development magazines for decades now.
+I have been bodybuilding on and off ever since (mostly on), and have been an avid reader of Flex, Muscle and Fitness, Ironman and Muscular Development magazines for decades now.

 I am a huge advocate of protein supplements, mostly due to the convenience and consistency of quality.
 I eat a lot of red meat, chicken and fish, but ALWAYS have a protein shake first thing in the morning, after every workout (weight or cycling) and last thing before bed.